ALMEROTH RESEARCH

 It has been passed down my Almeroth line, that "They were sugar loaf makers from Saxony!"

 When I traced them back, I came to a halt at HERMAN ALMEROTH..... he was married at St Dunstan's Church, Stepney, Mdx, in 1793.
-He and his wife, Sarah, had 7 children; the first was baptised at the Sion Chapel, the others at St Mary Whitechapel (see right), but only 3 survived into adulthood.
+He and his wife, Sarah, had 8 children; the first was baptised at the Sion Chapel, the others at St Mary Whitechapel (see right) and St Dunstan Stepney, but only 3 survived into adulthood.
 Their addresses in the early years included Half Moon Alley, Whitechapel High St, and Duncan St, all in Whitechapel.
 It was not until I found Herman's will that I proved he had indeed been a sugar refiner.
 "I, Herman Almeroth of Church Street in the Hamlet of Mile End New Town in the County of Middlesex, sugar refiner......"
 He died, a wealthy man, and was buried on 14 May 1812 at St Dunstan Stepney, age 50.

+The Land Tax Records show that Herman took over the sugarhouse and dwelling house from Blankenhagen & Co in late 1805 [see the Adverts and Descriptions of the property HERE], paying his taxes from 1806 through to 1812.
 Directories of 1809, 1810 & 1811 show H. Almeroth & Co in Church St, MENT, and the MENT Rate Book of 1812 also.
-Other directories show the refinery at 12 Church Street still bearing that name in 1813 & 1814, but by 1817 it was in the hands of Burnell, Giess & Co, and by 1819 just Burnell & Co.
-As Burnell & Geis, the premises were severely damaged by fire in 1821, but re-established as a much larger concern in years to come.
+Other directories show the refinery at 12 Church Street still bearing that name in 1813 & 1814, but by 1814 it was in the hands of Burnell & Co, and then Burnell & Geis.
+The premises were severely damaged by fire in 1821, but re-established as a much larger concern in years to come.

 Of Herman's children...
 Henry ran a grocer's shop at 93 Whitechapel Rd from 1819, though is shown as a clerk at the Court of Requests in Osborn St on his death certificate in 1838; James, ran a bakery at 12 Church Lane from the early 1820's, though he was bankrupt by 1834, and died a very poor biscuit-baker in 1837; and Alice married James Dunch, a surveyor.
 All 3 children and their mother Sarah, now remarried to James Hay, benefited from the will of Henry Mum, sugar refiner in 1828.